vxern/silesian/README.md

   - `śla/F` - Full
   - `śla/S` - Simplified
 - `ste` - Steuerowy Szrajbůnek ('The Steuer Orthography')
-- `pol` - Approximation of Silesian using Polish orthography.
+- `pol` - Approximation of Silesian using Polish orthography
+- `oth` - Other

 ## Table of Contents